 What is Denial?

-Denial, as defined by the Mayo Clinic, is a coping mechanism that people use to adjust to changing circumstances.
+Denial is really just a coping mechanism that people often use to adjust to changing circumstances.
 Very Well Mind explains that denial is a defense mechanism where you ignore the reality of the situation in order to avoid anxiety.
 In other words, denial is a way of avoiding the truth of the matter.
 So, how do you know if you are in denial?

 Are You In Denial?